 After the community meeting where Stein presented the process and possible solutions to the junior class, she sent out a survey to the Junior class asking for input and questions about the renovation project.
 Stein received an underwhelming three responses.

-“I just feel like it needs to be [publicized] more in the student body,” Abdikadir said.
+“I just feel like it needs to be [publicized] more in the student body,” Abdikadir, a senior, said.
 “Posters, announcements, or something.
 It’s really important for us to know what’s going on at our school.”

 Abdikadir cited the recent posters that were hung up about a library input session offered to students about how to make the library an effective space for student work.
 The posters helped students know what they needed to show up for and when.

 Abbey Pasquence, BHS librarian, said that for the library input session, 50 posters were hung up around school and a week’s worth of announcements were made over the intercom advertising it.
 Halloween treats were also offered to students who showed up, and a festive table in the library sported a spiderweb tablecloth and mountains of cookies.
 Seven students showed to this meeting.

 The dates of the student input meetings for the redesign are now on the school calendar, and Stein has asked for a post to be added to the BHS Facebook page.Stein would like to hang up posters for the meetings as well, but she needs help making and distributing them.